Skip to content Skip to sidebar Skip to footer

 How Do Seasonal Allergies Affect a Dog’s Skin?

 Seasonal allergies often show up on a dog’s skin before anywhere else.
-The first signs are usually itching, redness, or small rashes.
-Some dogs lose patches of hair or develop painful hotspots when the irritation gets worse.
-These problems are the body’s response to pollen, mold, grass, and other allergens floating in the environment.
-Once the immune system reacts, histamines are released, and that is what creates the constant itch and inflammation.
+Itching, redness, or small spots are usually the first signs.
+As itching worsens, some dogs lose patches of hair or develop painful hotspots.
+These issues occur due to pollen, mold, grass, and other allergens in the environment.
+When the immune system responds, it releases histamines, which are what make the itching and swelling persist.

 Common Symptoms of Dog Skin Allergies During Allergy Season